 This document will categorize and present updates, modifications and current policies that govern the EFO Program.
-The intent is to establish a resource that provides information while it promotes equity and trust and establishes a high level of academic expectations inferred on each participant.
+The intent is to establish a resource that provides information while it promotes a feeling of safety and trust and establishes a high level of academic expectations inferred on each participant.